timescale/docs/timescaledb/how-to-guides/multinode-timescaledb/multinode-administration.md

 data nodes that are only accessed internally.
-The nodes could also be provisioned differently, having varying levels of CPU, memory, and disk capabilities, so the database-level configuration must be heterogeneous and reflect the node capabilities.
+The nodes could also be provisioned differently, having varying levels of CPU, memory, and disk capabilities, so the database-level configuration must be heterogeneous and should reflect the node capabilities.

 As well as distributed and non-distributed objects within a database, you can also have instance-level objects, such as roles and